KKaranja/KKaranja/README.md

 Hi 👋 My name is Isaac Karanja Kimura
 =====================================

-Web Developer And SEO Expert
+Web Developer and SEO Expert
 ----------------------------

 Isaac is an innovative, task driven JavaScript Developer, and Search Engine Optimization expert with 6+ years of experience in web development & SEO.